 Which One Is Better?

 As always, this depends on context.
 What is your sealing need?
 What piece of machinery are you needing it for?
-O-Rings is more universal in its application, but quad seals are better in their specific functions.
+O-Rings are more universal in ther application, but quad seals are better in their specific functions.
 Deciding which one you should utilize will always depend on what piece of machinery you are using it for.

 Related Post: Let’s Compare Lathe Cut Gaskets And O-Rings